 Let’s say you do this starting the first month after getting a 30-year mortgage for $200,000 at 4.5 percent.
 That would save more than $27,000 interest, and you would pay off the mortgage four years and three months earlier.

 Let’s say you got a 30-year fixed-rate mortgage for $200,000 at 4.5 percent.
-Then, five years later, you can pay an extra $10,000 in a lump sum.
-Doing so pays off the mortgage two years and four months earlier, and saves more than $19,000 in interest.
+Then, five years later, you pay an extra $10,000 in a lump sum.
+This pays off the mortgage two years and four months earlier and saves more than $19,000 in interest.

-The downside to this approach is that it’s hard to predict the mortgage payoff date.
-And be careful of putting so much extra cash toward the mortgage.
+The downside to this is that it’s hard to predict the mortgage payoff date.
+And be mindful of putting so much extra cash toward the mortgage.
 If it comes out of other obligations, like saving for an emergency or paying off credit cards, it’s not worth it.